crystallabs/virtualtime/README.md

 copies of objects with values converted to positive and in the correct order.

-In other words, if you specify a range of say, `day: (10..-7).step(2)`, this will properly match every other day from 10th to a day 7 days before the end of the month.
+In other words, if you specify a range of say, `day: (10..-7).step(2)`, this will properly match every other day from 10th to a day 7 days before the end of a month.

 ### Days in month and year

-When matching `VirtualTime`s to other `VirtualTime`s, helper functions `days_in_month` and `days_in_year` return `nil`.
+When matching `VirtualTime`s to other `VirtualTime`s, helper functions `days_in_month` and `days_in_year` return `0`.
 As a consequence, matching is performed without converting negative values to positive ones.

 This choice was made because it is only possible to know the number of days in a month if both `year` and `month` are defined and contain integers.
 If they are not both defined, or they contain a value of any other type (e.g. a range `2023..2030`), it is ambiguous or indeterminable what the exact value should be.

+### Unsupported Comparisons

+The only note is that comparisons between field values which are both a `Proc` are not supported and will throw `ArgumentError` in runtime.

 ## Materialization

+"Materialization" is the process of converting all VirtualTime property values to specific integers.

-VirtualTimes sometimes need to be "materialized" for the purpose of display, calculation, comparison, or conversion.
-An obvious such case which happens implicitly is when `to_time()` is invoked on a VT, because a Time object must have all of its fields set.
+VirtualTimes often need to be "materialized", for example for display, calculation, comparison, or further conversion.

+An obvious such case is when `to_time()` is invoked on a VT, because a Time object must have all of its fields set.

 Because VirtualTimes can be very broadly defined, often times there are many equal choices to which VTs can be materialized.
+(For example, if a VT matches anything in the month of March, which specific value should it be materialized to?)

-To avoid the problem of too many choices, materialization takes as argument a time hint, and the materialized time will be as close as possible to that time.
+To avoid the problem of too many choices, materialization takes as an argument a time hint, and the materialized time will be as close as possible to that time, taking VT constraints in account.

 For example: